PY44N/Transpiled-HTML/README.md

 - [x] Aliases for stupidly named HTML functions (link for a)
 - [ ] Rework how children work to allow for more than a single parent
+- [ ] Fix parsing with function calls in onclick events